qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 ----------------

 Annotations are information added to the map canvas and shown within a balloon.
-This information can be of different types and annotations are added using the corresponding tools in the :guilabel:`Annotations Toolbar`:
+This information can be of different types.
+You can add annotations by :menuselection:`Edit --> Add Annotation --> Type of Annotation`:

 * |textAnnotation| :sup:`Text Annotation` for custom formatted text
 * |htmlAnnotation| :sup:`HTML Annotation` to place the content of an :file:`html` file
 * |svgAnnotation| :sup:`SVG Annotation` to add an :file:`SVG` symbol
 * |formAnnotation| :sup:`Form Annotation`: useful to display attributes of a vector layer in a customized :file:`ui` file (see :numref:`figure_custom_annotation`).